 Our Integrated Health Services range from improved coordination with medical providers to innovative programming in medical settings.
-We have Social Work Care Coordinators on the regional Blueprint for Health Team, which involves direct support in both primary care practices and specialty care practices.
-We also have a partnership with our region's Federally Qualified Health Center, Northern Tier Center for Health (NOTCH).
-We continue to develop our partnership within Primary Care and Northwestern Medical Center's Emergency Department.
+We have Social Works on the regional Blueprint for Health Team, which involves direct support in primary care practices.
+We also provide therapeutic services through a partnership with our region's Federally Qualified Health Center, Northern Tier Center for Health (NOTCH).
+We continue to enhance our partnerships with local primary care offices and Northwester Medical Center.